nathanrhead/code-challenges/leetcode/june-2021/day1/readme.md

 ## Notes

-This solution (see its source, below) uses nested for-loops to traverse the matrix's rows and columns in search of its islands (ones) and recursion to generate a stack of horizontally and vertically connected ones, which is sums as it pops each function off the stack, returning a counter to the original function, which returns the area of the largest "island."
+This solution (see its source, below) uses nested for-loops to traverse the matrix's rows and columns in search of its islands (ones) and recursion to generate a stack of horizontally and vertically connected ones, which it sums as it pops each function off the stack, returning a counter to the original function, which returns the area of the largest "island."

 ## Sources